 (previously known as : Susica placerodes)

-The adult moths of this species have brown forewings, each with a diagonal dark-edged pale line across the middle.
+The adult moths have brown forewings, each with a diagonal dark-edged pale line across the middle.
 The hindwings and body are brown.
 The wingspan of the males is about 5 cms.
 The wingspan of the females is about 6 cms.

 The moths adopt a curious natural posture with the abdomen pointing straight upwards.